Südtirol Guide App Logo

 Badia, Dolomites Region Alta Badia

-Church of St. Jakob and St. Leonard: the church was first mentioned in a document of the XIV century.
+Church of St. Jakob and St. Leonard: the first reference to the church comes from a 14th century document.

 The bell tower is in gothic style while the inside of the church is in rococò style.
 The interior paintings are the work of M. Günther, executed in 1778, and make this church the most significant rococò monument in Ladinia.